InfiniSynapse Complete Guide

 Descriptive analytics summarizes what has already occurred.
 It is the default reporting layer of every business: dashboards, monthly KPIs, sales-by-region tables, conversion rate by channel.
 The methods are usually simple — counts, sums, averages, percentages, distributions — but the value is high because most operational decisions rely on accurate descriptive answers.

 Example: An e-commerce team's weekly dashboard shows total orders dropped 12% compared to last week.
-That is descriptive analytics.
+That is descriptive analytics — one of the foundational data analysis techniques.
 It tells you the fact, not the cause.

 Technique 2